 The Special Education Program at California State University, San Bernardino (CSUSB) offers a graduate course of study that leads to a California Educational Specialist Credential and/or a Master of Science Degree.
-Students may choose to specialize in one of the following three authorization areas: Mild/Moderate Disabilities, Moderate/Severe Disabilities, or Early Childhood Special Education.
+Students may choose to specialize in one of the following three authorization areas: Mild to Moderate Support Needs (MMSN), Extensive Support Needs (ESN), or Early Childhood Special Education.

 Before being fully admitted to the Special Education Programs, prospective students must attend an Information Session either at the San Bernardino campus or the Palm Desert campus.
 Reservations are not required for Information Sessions on the San Bernardino campus.
 If you have questions, please contact us at (909) 537-5621.
 Reservations are required for the Palm Desert campus so please contact us at (760) 341-2883 ext.
 78145.
 There is a $6 fee for parking on both campuses.
 Please check out the section on Credential Program Options.

 What You Need to Know to Become a Special Education Teacher

 * RICA is not required for admissions at CSUSB.

 The special education program at CSUSB offers programs in Mild to Moderate Support Needs, Extensive Support Needs, and Early Childhood Special Education.
 The Mild to Moderate Support Needs (MMSN) and Extensive Support Needs (ESN) authorizations certify the teacher to serve children with special needs in grades kindergarten through 12 (or up to age 22).
 The Early Childhood Special Education (ECSE) authorization certifies the teacher to serve children with special needs between birth and kindergarten and their families.